 The fourth CMM A-Line/MURU purchased from CMMXYZ was a Tesa Micro-Hite 3D.
 Suitable for use in both small shops and large operations, the Micro-Hite can serve as a stand-alone, walk-up station for first part inspection, tool set up or as a flexible gage, with a measuring volume of 460mm x 510mm x 420mm (18” x 20” x 16”).

 The Micro-Hite 3D’s optional fine adjustment can be particularly useful for small features requiring precision touch probing.
 Thermally compatible materials and components minimize the influence of ambient temperatures on measurement results.

 Embedded in the machine’s Z column, the Z-Mouse patented pointing device increases manual measurement throughput by eliminating the need for the operator to move back and forth between the measuring machine and the computer.

 A-Line/MURU’s fifth and most recent purchase from CMMXYZ was a Hexagon 7107SF with PC-DMIS software to support its latest production requirements.
-A rugged and robust coordinate measuring machine, the 7.10.7 SF is designed for the most demanding shop floor conditions.
+A rugged and robust coordinate measuring machine, the 7.10.7 SF is a shop floor CMM designed for the most demanding shop floor conditions.

 Featuring advanced thermal compensation, covered ways, hardened steel tool guides and built-in vibration resistance, the 7.10.7 SF offers a flexible solution for dimensional inspection at any stage of the production process.